jeffknupp/blog/in_progress/new_post.md

         return False

 Either `is_prime` implementation above fulfills the requirements, so we tell our boss we're done.
+She reports our function works and is exactly what she wanted.

 #### Dealing With Infinite Sequences

-Later, our boss comes back tells us our function is working great, but there's a problem: she wants to use our `get_primes` function on a very large list of numbers.
+Well, not quite *exactly*.
+A few days later, our boss comes back and tells us she's run into a small problem: she wants to use our `get_primes` function on a very large list of numbers.
 In fact, the list is so large that merely creating it would consume all of the system's memory.
 To work around this, she wants to be able to call `get_primes` with a `start` value and get all the primes larger than `start` (perhaps she's solving [Project Euler problem 10](http://projecteuler.net/problem=10)).

-This is obviously not a simple change to `get_primes`.
-Clearly, we can't return a list of all the prime numbers from `start` to infinity. **Operating on infinite sequences, though, has a wide range of useful applications**.
-Our issue stems from how normal functions are executed.
-In `get_primes`, it would be nice if, instead of returning values at once, we could just return the *next* value.
-Then we're not creating a list at all.
+Once we think about this new requirement, it becomes clear that it requires more than a simple change to `get_primes`.
+Clearly, we can't return a list of all the prime numbers from `start` to infinity. *(operating on infinite sequences, though, has a wide range of useful applications)*.
+The chances of solving this problem using a normal function seem bleak.

+Before we give up, let's determine the core obstacle preventing us from writing a function that satisfies our boss's new requirements.
+Thinking about it, we arrive at the following: *functions only get one chance to return results, and thus must return all results at once.*
+It seems pointless to make such an obvious statement; "functions just work that way," we think.
+The real value lies in asking, "but what if they didn't?"

+Imagine if `get_primes` could simply return the *next* value instead of all the values at once.
+It wouldn't need to create a list at all.
 No list, no memory issues.
-And because our boss told us she's just iterating over the results, she wouldn't know the difference.
+Since our boss told us she's just iterating over the results, she wouldn't know the difference.

-But that doesn't seem possible using a normal function.
-Even if we had a magical function that we could iterate from `n` to `infinity`, we'd get stuck after returning the first value:
+Unfortunately, this doesn't seem possible.
+Even if we had a magical function that allowed us to iterate from `n` to `infinity`, we'd get stuck after returning the first value:

     #!py
     def get_primes(start):